ataha/Kubernetes-Managing-Storage/README.md

 **Usage**:

-  -If you want pods to get access to some host information or you want pods on the same node to communicate with each other (DaemonSet, Pod affinity, single node, etc )
+  - If you want pods to get access to some host information or you want pods on the same node to communicate with each other (DaemonSet, Pod affinity, single node, etc )
 It is not persistent in case of pod restarts and node restarts